tremby/json-multi-parse/README.md

 Regex solutions such as splitting on `}{` won't work since that could appear in a string inside the JSON object.

+An option `partial` is available to handle ending partway through a JSON object.
+If this is enabled, and such an unexpected ending is encountered, the returned array will have an extra property `remainder` containing the remaining partial JSON string.

 Installation
 ------------